Skip to content

 GitHub issues GitHub forks GitHub stars GitHub license

-This project started out of my desire to have a very deep understanding of dynamic computation graphs in PyTorch, a framework that I use and love.
+I started this project to get a better understanding of dynamic computation graphs in PyTorch, a framework I use and love.
 Inspired by the original paper of DyNet, this repository implements a light-weight general-purpose deep learning library from scratch.
-The ultimate goal is to have a well-maintained C++ library with Rust (and potentially Python) wrappers and a graphical interface for visualizing embeddings in 3-D geometry.
+The ultimate goal is to have a well-maintained C++ library that can be used to end-to-end training.

 Architectural Design